mirakc/mirakc/README.md

 ## TODO

 * Use multiple tuners in the EGP task in order to reduce the time
-  * Currently, it takes about 16 minutes
+  * Currently, it takes about 16 minutes for collecting EIT sections of 8 GR channels and 10 BS channels
 * Support to collect logo data

 ## mirakc leaks memory?